kylemello/refinedstorage2/doc/architecture/decision/003-the-platform-api-modules.md

-# 3. The platform API module
+# 3. The platform API modules

 Date: 2021-12-29